-Your A-list is made up of your most valued clients.
-They've bought from you previously-perhaps even more than once-and you're working to maintain the relationship.
+Simply put: your A-list is made up of your valued clients.
+They've bought from you previously perhaps even more than once-and you're working to maintain the relationship.
 They are an ideal recipient group for your magazine.